darktable-org/dtdocs/content/darkroom/masking-and-blending/masks/refinement-controls.md

 ---

-**Note:** The data used for the detail mask refinement is taken from the demosaic or rawprepare stage in the processing pipeline and not from the module's input (which is used for the other parametric mask criteria).
+**Note:** The data used for the detail mask refinement is taken from the demosaic or rawprepare stage in the processing pipeline, not from the module's input (which is used for the other parametric mask criteria).
 None of the processing modules after demosaic will have any effect on the detail mask and it is not available for non-RAW images.

 ---

 feathering guide
 : Mask feathering smooths a mask such that the mask's edges automatically align with the edges of features in the image.
-The smoothing is guided either by the module's input or output (before blending) and may happen before or after the mask blurring, depending on what is selected in the “feathering guide” combobox.
+The smoothing is guided either by the module's input or output (before blending), and may happen before or after the mask blurring, depending on what is selected in the “feathering guide” combobox.
 Feathering is particularly sensitive to the choice of guide image when used with edge-modifying modules (modules for sharpening or blurring an image).
 : - _output before blur_: feathering is guided using the _output_ image of the module and takes place _before_ the mask is blurred
 : - _input before blur_: feathering is guided using the _input_ image of the module and takes place _before_ the mask is blurred
 : - _output after blur_: feathering is guided using the _output_ image of the module and takes place _after_ the mask has been blurred